NL33/electron-git/znext.md

 --if running jxa code, then want to check can run in jxa environment.
 THere is a package for that:  https://github.com/sindresorhus/is-jxa

 --if entering Apple Notes ID into doc, note that the structure seems to be "x-coredata://922A35B9-C523-44DE-8611-CA444607F49E/ICNote/p1076".
 Everything until "/p1076".
 Investigate whether the data before hand is private info that should be protected.
 If so, hide it in the doc.
+     --another way to do it.
+Get the code after the last / (ie, "p1076")--maybe that is sufficient.
+     --could do that last code + name, but name could change --code should be sufficient, unless you download another note from someone else, that happens to have the same code.
+That is probably unlikely, and the unlikelihood might make it sufficient to go with it.

 --main window.js: when creating a file and creating a paste file, it gets the name from id="nameEntry".
 But that is an id--if you try to create a few files, app will get confused.
 Change this--either make it so you only create one at a time, or make referene to nameEntry more specific